What is Remarketing and How Does it Work?

 - It is suitable for any industry – despite being especially recommended to e-commerce businesses, remarketing can be used by any business.
 Just as it can return customers to online shops, it can encourage prospects to become leads for service-based businesses.
 The secret is to shape the strategy for a brand’s needs;

-- It is quite affordable – running a remarketing campaign requires a smaller investment than others.
-For example, a search ad on Google has an average CPC between 1$–2$, while a remarketing one can turn the CPC as low as 0.66$.
+- It is quite affordable—running a remarketing campaign requires a smaller investment than others.
+For example, a search ad on Google has an average CPC between $1$ and $2$, while a remarketing one can turn the CPC as low as $0.66$.
 Thus, it is an excellent way of increasing your ROI (Return on Investment).

 Building an online remarketing campaign isn’t rocket science.
-However, there are a couple of key pieces you will need, such as a remarketing tag or a list.
+However, you will need a couple of key pieces, such as a remarketing tag or a list.

-A remarking tag is a code snippet that adds your website visitors to various data segments, based on how they interact with your website.
+A remarking tag is a code snippet that adds your website visitors to various data segments based on their interactions with your website.
 You can then deliver relevant and contextual ads to that visitor, guiding him through the sales funnel.

 Remarketing through lists can be an excellent option for those aiming to keep their potential customers close.
-Considering that a particular user is already part of a list, receiving custom content will help them get through the sales funnel quicker.
+Since a particular user is already on a list, receiving custom content will help them move through the sales funnel quickly.

-Furthermore, Google Analytics made remarketing lists even easier to manage with RLSA (Remarketing Lists for Search Ads).
-This tool lets you define some criteria in order to add customers to a specific remarketing list without adding any other JavaScript or snippets.
-This way, each user will be delivered personalized ads, based on their website activity, registered directly by Google Analytics.
+Furthermore, Google Analytics made remarketing lists easier to manage with RLSA (Remarketing Lists for Search Ads).
+This tool lets you define some criteria to add customers to a specific remarketing list without adding any other JavaScript or snippets.
+This way, each user will be delivered personalized ads based on their website activity registered directly by Google Analytics.

-Although often used interchangeably, “Remarketing” and “Retargeting” are not exactly synonyms.
-In fact, retargeting is part of the remarketing strategy.
-The confusion was made mainly by Google, back in 2010, when they launched their Retargeting Services and promoted them as a remarketing tool.
+Although often used interchangeably, “Remarketing” and “Retargeting” are not synonyms.
+Retargeting is part of the remarketing strategy.
+The confusion was caused mainly by Google in 2010 when they launched their Retargeting Services and promoted them as a remarketing tool.

 Retargeting is a method to deliver ads to users who have completed a relevant action regarding your brand’s online activity, such as interacting with your website, an ad, a Social Media post, or others.
 Through Retargeting, you can re-engage with people who have shown interest in your brand and your products/services.